2. TensorLy’s backend system¶

 The goal of TensorLy is to make tensor methods accessible.
-While NumPy needs no introduction, the MXNet and PyTorch backends are especially useful as they allows to perform transparently computation on CPU or GPU.
+While NumPy needs no introduction, other backends such as MXNet and PyTorch backends are especially useful as they allows to perform transparently computation on CPU or GPU.
 Last but not least, using MXNet or PyTorch as a backend, we are able to combine tensor methods and deep learning easily!

 To change the backend, e.g. to NumPy, you can change the value of